Lake Apopka North Shore Loop Trail Birding Hotspot

 Birds likely to be seen include anhinga, bald eagle, black vulture, double-crested cormorant, great blue heron, great egret, green heron, glossy ibis, little blue heron, osprey, red-shouldered hawk, red-winged blackbird, swallow-tailed kite, tricolored heron, turkey vulture and white ibis.
 Other wildlife spotted here includes alligators, turtles, otters, bobcats, coyotes and 65 species of butterflies.

-You have two ways to view the rich birdlife on the Lake Apopka North Shore: from a vehicle on a Wildlife Drive or by the lake’s designated north shore loop trail near the lake edge.
+You have two ways to view the rich birdlife on the Lake Apopka North Shore: From a vehicle on a Wildlife Drive or the designated north shore loop hiking trail drive near the lake edge.

 The one-way, 11-mile Wildlife Drive through the lake’s northeast section begins at Lust Road, 2803 Lust Road, Apopka, 32703.
 It ends on Jones Avenue (Map).
 The speed limit is 10 mph.
-Stopping is limited to designated pull-outs.
-Port-a-lets are provided at several locations but no drinkable water is available anywhere.
+Stopping is limited to designated pull-outs, which means cars can get backed up when it's crowded on weekends and holidays, especially in winter.
+Port-a-lets are provided at one location but no drinkable water is available anywhere.
 Bring your own.

 A portion of the drive intersects with a multi-use trail where drivers need to watch for hikers, bicycle riders and other users using the road.
 Vehicles using the road are limited to 25 feet and no towable trailers allowed.